 For those with a more scientific mindset, it can be the “Eureka!” moment to start enthusiastically calculating the right diet and exercise to achieve a desired result.
 It all relates to witnessing changes in our body shape before it stabilizes again.
 Nature works miraculously in that way.

-Also, this less-than-scenic sight is the result of Mother Nature’s way of working.
-However, the big difference is that you can control this.
-There is a certain amount of action need to turn around this process.
+Also, this less-than-ideal appearance of our navel is the result of Mother Nature’s way of working.
+However, the significant difference is that we can control this.
+There is a certain amount of action needed to influence this process and attain a desired state.

 Unfortunately, again, Mother Nature did not design us in that way.

 Did the above mean that what I did and knew was all wrong?
 Did I not understand my own eating habits?
 Was I simply lacking all nutritional basics on awareness, action, and consciously not take into account that my belly cast a permanent shadow over my umbilical cord connector?

 Did I apply the famous Austin Powers quote “I eat because I am unhappy, and I am unhappy because I eat”, enter my life?